Apothor/Codecademy/Code Challenges/08. Maximize Stock Trading Profit/README.md

 ## Hard difficulty

-Solve the basic and intermediate versions of this challenge as efficiently as possible.
+Solve the basic and intermediate versions of this challenge as *efficiently as possible*.